src-d/guide/general/business_model.md

 To make sure we stay true to doing what is right for individual developers in the community, we do not want to charge any individual users.

 We don't believe startups and SME's make up a large enough market to build a sustainable company in the long term.
-The amount you can charge to small organizations pales in comparission to what you can charge enterprises (value add * # of developers).
+The amount you can charge to small organizations pales in comparission to what you can charge enterprises (value-add x # of developers).
 At the same time, selling to SME's is almost always a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) business.
 While there are success stories of this, such as [Travis CI](https://travis-ci.com/) we don't think it's the right route for source{d}.

-**source{d} focuses on enterprises as its customers**
+**source{d} focuses on enterprises as customers**

 From the point of view of value we can add to an organization, large scale analysis & ML on top of source code shines when there is a large amount of code and a large number of developers.